Workers' Compensation

 For any other appointments, including all other healthcare providers, testing, specialist, physical or other therapy, the employee is required to clock out and may use available vacation or sick time.

-Further, unless the medical provider specifically states that the employee needs to be off work the whole day or some kind of extesion time surrounding your appointment, the employee is expected to report to work.
+Further, unless the medical provider specifically states that the employee needs to be off work the entire day or some kind of extension time surrounding your appointment, the employee is expected to report to work.

 If an employee is unable to work due to a compensable work injury, all regular University employee benefits may continue if the injured person remains an employee of the University.
 However, if the state-prescribed wage benefit is elected in lieu of taking vacation or sick time, the employee's portion of the cost for those benefits cannot automatically be deducted from the employee's payroll check.
 Therefore, the employee is responsible for making separate payment arrangements with the University benefits office for any benefits that are normally payroll-deducted to be continued beyond 30 days.